-A cookbook, a culinary tour guide, a storytelling masterpiece!
+A storytelling masterpiece!

 This cookbook is all about stories: how these recipes came to be developed; how the producers connect with their land; and how London as a city has matured into a culinary powerhouse and is ready to take centre stage!